Technicavolous/DARAN/README.md

 **NOTE:** This hardware will probably not be implemented as KG4YDW suggests using <a title="Direwolf" href="https://github.com/wb2osz/direwolf" target="_blank" rel="noopener noreferrer">Direwolf</a> as a software TNC.
 Indeed it offers a lot of functionality that will be useful to the project.

-**Controllers -** Each node will have a 'controller' fashioned from a Raspberry Pi type Single Board Computer.
-These SBC's will operate the radios, TNC, sensors and power controller.
+**Processors -** Each node will have a Raspberry Pi *type* Single Board Computer.
+These SBC's will operate the radios, TNC, sensors, audio devices and power controller.
 They will do so under the supervision of the Primary Server.
 Currently, we're using variants that have the same IO pinout as the Raspberry Pi and are supported by the Armbian operating system.
 The <a title="Tinkerboard" href="https://www.asus.com/us/Single-Board-Computer/Tinker-Board/" target="_blank" rel="noopener noreferrer">Asus Tinkerboard</a> was seriously considered for the project but is somewhat expensive.
-The <a title="Odroid C2" href="https://www.hardkernel.com/shop/odroid-c2/" target="_blank" rel="noopener noreferrer">Hardkernel Odroid C2</a> was ultimately chosen as it has excellent support from the manufacturer and  several third parties and is priced competitively with the Raspberry Pi.
+The <a title="Odroid C2" href="https://www.hardkernel.com/shop/odroid-c2/" target="_blank" rel="noopener noreferrer">Hardkernel Odroid C2</a> (or th newer C4) is bing considered as it has excellent support from the manufacturer and  several third parties and is priced competitively with the Raspberry Pi.
 Several other Armbian supported boards appear to be appropriate as well.
 The decision to use Armbian will be discussed in the Software section.

+**Controllers -** Nodes need audio and IO controllers in addition to the SBC.
+USB audio, fePi audio, and other audio and GPIO boards will be necessary to control the hardware.
+The Pi Repeater 2x is an excellent choice for a controller as it is already built for the RPi and repeater audio / GPIO.

 **NOTE:** Now that Armbian supports RPi4, we will most likely use that platform along with the Pi2X controller.